perriera/for_interfaces/linux/README.md

 #### Alternate Case
 #### Flutter (Windows, Mac or Linux)
+While Flutter is not an operating system, (nor is it directly capable of hosting a Linux instance).
+It does provide an alternative solution to developing applications for the Linux platform, (therefore deserves a mention here)
 > **Flutter** is an open-source UI software development kit created by Google.
 It can be used to develop cross platform applications from a single codebase for the [web, Fuchsia, Android, iOS, Linux, macOS, and Windows](https://flutter.dev/).
 First described in 2015, Flutter was released in May 2017.
 Flutter is used internally by Google in apps such as Google Pay and Google Earth as well as by other software developers including ByteDance and Alibaba.
 > -- source [Wikipedia](https://en.wikipedia.org/wiki/Flutter_(software))
 - [Flutter](https://flutter.dev) website